arjungarg07/XMeme/README.md

     │   ├── routes # Express route controllers for all the endpoints of the app │   │   ├── index.js
     │   │   └── memes.js
-    │   └── validation # Validation of incming data
+    │   └── validation # Validation of incoming data
     ├── config
     │   └── index.js
     ├── index.js  # App entry point